KarelVeldkamp/Food-Classification/README.md

 The final predictions attained a test set accuracy of 72%.
 This accuracy was reached by using a weighted ensemble of five pre trained convolutional networks.
 This section summarises our approach.

 #### Data preprocessing and augmentation
-All images were resised to 244x244 and normalised to a scale of zero to one.
-To augment the data, a random width and heihgt shift was sampled from U[0, 0.2].
-Images were rotated with the degrees of rotation being sampled from
+All images were resised to 244x244x3 and pixel values were rescaled to a scale of zero to one.
+To augment the data, a random width and height shift was imlemented with shifting proportions sampled from U[0, 0.2].
+Images were rotated with the degrees of rotation sampled from
 U[0,25].
 Finally, images were horizontally flipped with a probability of .5.
-10% of the training set was safed for validation purposes.
+10% of the training set was saved for validation purposes.

 #### Tranfer learning
-Five pretrained models were imported from [the keras website](https://keras.io/api/applications/), along with the weights trained on the imagenet dataset:
+I imported five pretrained models from [the keras website](https://keras.io/api/applications/), along with the weights trained on the imagenet dataset:
 - DenseNet169
 - InceptionV3
 - MobileNet